 What credit cards give you Marriott status?

 There are seven credit cards that give cardholders Marriott Bonvoy status.
 The no-annual-fee Marriott Boundless grants Marriott Bonvoy Silver Elite status.
 The Marriott Bonvoy Bevy Card, Marriott Bountiful, Ritz-Carlton Card, and Marriott Bonvoy Business Card offer Marriott Bonvoy Gold Elite status.
-The Marriott Bonvoy Brilliant Card is the only credit card to offer Marriott Bonvoy's Platinum Elite status.
+The Marriott Bonvoy Brilliant Card is the only credit card to offer Marriott Bonvoy Platinum Elite status.

 Are there any Marriott credit cards with Titanium status?

 Unfortunately, there are no Marriott credit cards offering Marriott Titanium Elite status.
 However, Marriott co-branded cards do offer a quicker path to Titanium, as several offer automatic elite nights that help cardholders reach the 75-night threshold for Titanium status.
+Consider both personal and business credit cards to get you there faster.

 What is the best credit card for Marriott status?